alexamies/chinesedict-js/README.md

 Status: early prototype, interface will change

 An ECMAScript 2015 (ES6) browser module for showing Chinese-English dictionary terms in web pages.
-The JavaScript code will scan Chinese text, highlight the words contained in the dictionary.
+The JavaScript code will load one or more dictionaries from JSON files.
+Basical lookup is provided as well as parsing Chinese text and highlighting the words contained in the dictionary.
 When a user mouses over the dictionary terms then a tooltip with the English equivalent will be displayed.
 When a user clicks on a term then the other details of the dictionary term will be shown.

 The JavaScript module does not require a web framework, like Material or React, but it should be compatible with those.
 It is designed and built using plain